jefish003/LaplacianPseudospectra/README.md

 contour(P.X,P.Y,P.MinSig); %A plot of the pseudospectra
 ```
 This should give a plot that looks something like it did in the paper.
-Now for calculation of LPR
+Now for calculation of LPR of this network,
 ```
 LPR = Compute_LPR(L)
 ```
-This should come up with
+this should come up with

 ```
-LPR = 0.9367
+LPR = 0.9367.
 ```
 And that is it!